Surya23-15/wesee/README.md

 - Backend (Express) runs event listeners and exposes endpoints for owner actions and purchase tx population.
 - Minimal frontend (single HTML) for wallet interactions.

-## Time estimate
-This full stack should be possible within ~2.0–2.5 hours if you follow the checklist and reuse the provided code.

 ## 1) Start local node and deploy
 Terminal A:
 1. npx hardhat node